meddario/ionic-pwa-update-test/README.md

 - Change something in the app, for example the counter in `src/views/HomePage.vue`.
 - Republish the PWA using `./publish-pwa.sh` (which will publish the PWA to <https://pwa-update-test.surge.sh>, which represents our URL containing the `dist` output of `npm run build`).
+- On the device, close the app, removing it from the recent apps list, now a confirm window should appear saying "Update available, reload now?", clicking ok will reload the view and show the new app version.

 ## Screencasts